javawolfpack/CCSC-Tutorial/README.md

 ### Run Ansible Playbooks

-Now that you have ansible installed and working with your inventory you can use the playbooks to setup/configure your Jetson Nano boards to work as a cluster or for development.
+Now that you have ansible installed and working with your inventory you can use the playbooks to setup/configure your GCP Nodes to work as a cluster or for development.
 You can run the playbooks in the following order or just run playbook all to install everything.

 * **initial.yml**
   * Playbook to install updates/upgrade system to started